nori-dot-eco/contracts/docs/Market.md

 function setNoriFeeWallet(address noriFeeWalletAddress) external
 ```

 Sets the Nori fee wallet address (as an integer) which is the address to which the  marketplace operator fee will be routed during each purchase.
-Emits a &#x60;NoriFeeWalletAddressUpdated&#x60; event.
+Emits a `NoriFeeWalletAddressUpdated` event.

 <i>##### Requirements: